-I hold the therapeutic relationship with both a severity and reverence, it is a sacred honor to walk through the most vulnerable places with people who feel the most vulnerable.
-As much as I am driven and serious about the deeper work I do with people, one of the first things people recognize about me is my laugh and sense of yearning for what is good, true and beautiful.
+I hold the therapeutic relationship in earnest and in reverence, it is sacred ground to walk through the most vulnerable places with people who feel the most vulnerable.
+As much as I am driven and serious about the deeper work I do with people, I also wholeheartedly believe in the power of laughter, joy, and delight, and believe these all have a place in our healing.

 I am a mental health counselor certified by the Oregon Board of Licensed Professional Counselors and Therapists.
-I have a Masters in Counseling from Multnomah University in Portland, Oregon and have extensive experience in higher and lower levels of care (Residential, Partial, Intensive Outpatient, and Outpatient) treating eating disorders, mood, anxiety, and trauma related conditions.
-I am part of the Columbia River Eating Disorder Network and receive ongoing training from some of the most esteemed professionals in the eating disorder field.
+I have a Masters in Counseling from Multnomah University in Portland, Oregon and have extensive experience in higher and lower levels of care.

 Irvin Yalom once said we therapists cannot ask clients to go where we ourselves have refused to go.
 If you are working with me, you can rest assured knowing this is a modus operandi I take very seriously.
-I am committed to my own ongoing self care, self-awareness and acknowledgment of my own bias and blind spots.
-I am committed to ongoing education and training to offer clients competent support.
-And it is important for you to know that my office is a safe and welcome space.
-ALL are welcome.
+I am committed to my own ongoing self care, self awareness and mental health.

 If you are interested in working with me, I offer a free 15 minute consultation to see if we may be a good fit.
 Please do not hesitate to contact me with any questions!